-Keith Peterson has just completed two major projects.
-The first is a monograph entitled A World not Made for Us: Topics in Critical Environmental Philosophy, published with SUNY Press, SUNY series in Environmental Philosophy and Ethics, 2020.
-The second is a translation, with introduction and notes, of German philosopher Nicolai Hartmann’s Ontology: Laying the Foundations (orig.
-1935), published by De Gruyter in October 2019.
-His article “The Very Idea of an Ecological Worldview” will appear in Volume 26, Issue 1 (June 2021) of the journal Ethics and the Environment.
+Keith Peterson is currently working on the first comprehensive introduction in English to the thought of the early 20th century German philosopher Nicolai Hartmann, as well as on an extended investigation into the philosophical dimensions of veganism.
+He published a monograph on environmental philosophy entitled A World not Made for Us: Topics in Critical Environmental Philosophy, SUNY series in Environmental Philosophy and Ethics, in 2020.
+He published a translation of Nicolai Hartmann’s Ontology: Laying the Foundations (orig.
+1935), appearing in English for the first time, in October 2019.
+His article “The Very Idea of an Ecological Worldview” appeared in Volume 26, Issue 1 (June 2021) of the journal Ethics and the Environment.
 You can find more detail about these projects and his other work on his web page.

 Jim Behuniak has recently published a two-volume set on John Dewey and Chinese philosophy, entitled John Dewey and Daoist Thought: Experiments in Intra-Cultural Philosophy, Vol. 1 and John Dewey and Confucian Thought: Experiments in Intra-Cultural Philosophy, Vol. 2, both with State University of New York Press.
 He has also edited the volume, Appreciating the Chinese Difference: Engaging Roger T. Ames on Methods, Issues, and Roles, also with SUNY Press.